Relay Therapeutics Sets High Bar with RLY-2608. Can STX-478 Clear It?

 • Updated to reflect increased probability of success for RLY-2608 plus fulvestrant (67.5% now vs. 30.1% prior).

 • Updated to reflect initial contributions from vascular malformations and first-line potential for triplets with CDK inhibitors.
-For perspective, Piqray / Vijoice (inavolisib) from Novartis generated $505 million in full-year 2023 revenue from both its doublet with fulvestrant and as a monotherapy in vascular malformations.
+For perspective, Piqray / Vijoice (alpelisib) from Novartis generated $505 million in full-year 2023 revenue from both its doublet with fulvestrant and as a monotherapy in vascular malformations.
 It had peak annual revenue potential of roughly $1.5 billion before Truqay was approved.

 • Updated to reflect recent dilution from public stock offering.